Right from the start of this article, we are going to discard a couple of cliches regarding the way we listen and record sound.

 The absorbent panels take in the sound waves and through friction, transform them into heat.
 The diffusers are a bit more interesting panels with many forms and variations.
 They spread the sound waves across the whole room and which is very handy they can be designed to manage with a specific problematic frequency.
 In any case, my advice for anyone who is about to adapt their room for sound recording or listening is to read a lot of info about all those things, before taking any actual steps or thrusting a certain specialist in the field.

 In the end, I will repeat myself by telling you that it doesn’t matter at all if you have expensive high-end sound equipment if your room is not acoustically treated correctly.
-Furthermore, there is no distinct ruly to guide you how exactly to accomplish this.
+Furthermore, there is no distinct ruly to guide you on how exactly to accomplish this.
 You should pay attention to your side sensory holes, which as a good friend of mine once said: ” They are not placed on the sides of your head only for beauty and display.”